stabix/stabix/doc/preCPFE_gui.rst

 the influence of the single-slip behaviour of different slip systems on the resulting surface profiles.

-The function used to run the preCPFE GUI for SX indentation is:
+The function used to run the preCPFE GUI for SX indentation is :
 `A_preCPFE_windows_indentation_setting_SX.m
 <https://github.com/stabix/stabix/tree/master/gui_preCPFE/A_preCPFE_windows_indentation_setting_SX.m>`_